MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/disable-sharepoint-news-notifications.md

 The Viva Connections app delivers notifications in Teams about SharePoint News posts.
 The notifications link to the Viva Connections app, where you can read the News items.

-Because of a recent update, the Viva Connections app is now pre-installed for all Teams users.
+Because of a recent update, the Viva Connections app is now preinstalled for all Teams users.
 Therefore, you now receive notifications about SharePoint News when:

-- News is published to a SharePoint team site or a communication site that's followed either by you or by someone who works closely with you.
+- News is published to a SharePoint team site or a communication site that you follow or that someone who works closely with you follows.
 - News that's targeted to you is boosted.
 - Someone comments on a new News item that you posted.
 - Someone "Likes" a News item that you posted.